ConvincibleMedia/jekyll-relationships/readme.md

 * `relationships(reference, to: collection)`
   * Gets an array of reference hashes for the relationships from the `reference`d document to the collection passed as `to`.
     * This causes the requested relationships to be resolved immediately on that foreign document, creating a recursion.
 Cyclic dependencies are detected and throw an error.
+  * If `to` is omitted, the value of `@to` is used.
+  * You can get those relationships on *this* document to the target collection: this will return current links.
+You can modify from there.
 * Tree-traversal methods:
   * `parents(reference)`: shorthand for `ancestors(reference, max: 1)`.
   * `ancestors(reference)`